Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/memoryxtend-pmem.markdown

 If you would like to receive early access to the Optane PC hardware for evaluation purposes, contact us to [request a demo](https://www.gigaspaces.com/request-demo) via the GigaSpaces website.
 {{%/note%}}

-# Prerequisites

-The GigaSpaces PMEM driver is based on the libpmem library, which provides low-level persistent memory support.
-In order to use this driver, you need the following shared libraries installed:

-* libpmem
-* libpmemobj
-* libpmempool

-Additionally, make sure that `LD_LIBRARY_PATH` includes the above libraries running in your environment.

-For information about these libraries and how to install them, refer to the Intel Persistent Memory Programming project website at https://pmem.io/.

 # Basic Configuration

 {{%note%}}